In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is the just world fallacy.

 This cognitive bias was first described in the 1960s by psychologist Melvin J. Lerner.
 Some of his work examined the common phenomenon of victim-blaming.

-Wikipedia explains: “Belief in a just world functions as a sort of ‘contract’ with the world regarding the consequences of behavior.”
+Wikipedia explains: “Belief in a just world functions as a sort of ‘contract’ with the world regarding the consequences of behaviour.”
 If someone breaks their contract with the world, they will get what they deserve.
-Because people don’t want to believe they are at risk of being harmed, they actively reject information that’s not congruent with the just world belief.
-By attributing fault to the victim not living up to their side of the contract rather than blaming the situation, the situation remains subjectively safe for the onlooker.
+Because people don’t want to believe they are at risk of being harmed, they actively reject information that’s incongruent with the just world belief.
+By attributing fault to the victim not living up to their side of the contract, the situation remains subjectively safe for the onlooker.

 An article from the Markkula Center for Applied Ethics shares this story:

 “… Afterwards, they said that the 22-year-old woman was bound to attract attention.
 She was wearing a white lace miniskirt, a green tank top, and no underwear.
 At knife-point, she was kidnapped from a Fort Lauderdale restaurant parking lot by a Georgia drifter and raped twice.
 But a jury showed little sympathy for the victim.
 The accused rapist was acquitted.
 “We all feel she asked for it [by] the way she was dressed,” said the jury foreman.”

 This is a particularly egregious example, but this is an example of the just world fallacy in action.
 Blaming the victim makes room for the belief that good girls who behave themselves and follow their contract with the world are safe.
 The jury members’ daughters are safe.
 Except in this case, they’re less safe because a rapist is roaming about freely.